charlotteT123/charlotteT123.github.io/README.md

   app.innerHTML = `
     <h2>📝 Practice quiz: 3.2 External Factors</h2>
     <p>Twelve questions covering recall, Māori business concepts, business knowledge, and strategic responses to real NZ company scenarios.
 This attempt is a random mix - no two attempts are quite the same.</p>
-    <p class="muted small">This is anonymous practice.
-Nothing is saved or recorded, and there's no time limit.
-You can move back and forward through your answers at any point.
-Take it as many times as you like in the lead-up to the exam.</p>
     <div class="btn-row" style="justify-content:flex-start;">
       <button class="btn" id="startBtn">Start quiz</button>
     </div>